simnibs/simnibs/docs/installation/simnibs_installer.rst

-A SimNIBS installation takes about 5 GB disk space, and SimNIBS requires about 4 GB memory to run.
+A SimNIBS installation takes about 5 GB disk space.

 Windows